UniFi access point mounted on plaster ceiling in historic home

 Quick summary

 Historic construction demands predictive design, careful mounting, and deliberate PoE planning.
-We combine UniFi heat maps with on-site validation so plaster, stone, and metal lath don’t cripple Wi-Fi coverage.
+We combine UniFi heat maps with on-site validation so plaster, stone, and metal lath do not severely degrade Wi-Fi coverage.

 Follow this playbook to document materials, choose the right access points, wire with service loops, test without damaging finishes, and capture documentation for future upgrades.